Create a Killer Resume and Cover Letter

 2. Only List Related Experience

-Don’t list any work experience or accomplishments that don’t relate to the job that you are applying for.
+Don’t list any work experience or accomplishments unrelated to the job you are applying for.
 If you have diverse experience, consider having multiple resumes (see How Many Resumes Do You Have?).
 Having gaps in your work history will most likely require an explanation during the interview, but your resume doesn’t need to include an exhaustive list of your past work or accomplishments if the experience doesn’t relate to your current endeavor.
 This will help ensure that your resume is relevant.

 3. Don’t make an Objective Statement